Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Mapping Completing these tasks successfully will contribute to you becoming...
 Professional Standard Mapping * Australian Association of Social Workers

-1 Understand and critically analyse historical contexts and contemporary social and political issues that impact on Aboriginal and Torres Strait Islander people’s lives Knowledgeable
+1 Critically understand historical contexts of colonisation and apply that understanding to critically analyse contemporary social and political issues impacting on Aboriginal and Torres Strait Islander peoples Knowledgeable

 Creative and critical thinker